 Just wanted to elaborate on Carnivore, because it as absolute must in Nairobi.
 It's a restaurant that serves various game meat, like zebra, impalla, ostich and crocodile, to name a few.
 They cook it in a spit fire, and serve it Brazillian style, by coming to your table with a giant skewer, and slicing off whatever they are offering.
 It is about $30+ per person, and just a really unique, neat thing to do in Nairobi.
 One of my biggest claims to fame amongst my friends is telling them that I've eaten giraffe.
 My bragging rights was worth the trip alone! :)

--LL almost 8 years ago
+-LL about 8 years ago

 As well as everything else already mentioned, there's also the David Sheldrick Wildlife Trust aka the Elephant Orphanage.